NESNet Entropy Score

 NES zones map the relationship between brand consistency and growth dynamics.
 Higher scores indicate lower entropy load, more consistent customer experience, and stronger compounding of brand equity over time.

-If you've found your brand here and want the full diagnostic, or want to commission a Measured NES engagement to close the Convergence Gap, reach out directly.
+If you have found your brand here and want the full diagnostic, or want to commission a Measured NES engagement to close the Convergence Gap, reach out directly.
 Every engagement begins with a free diagnostic conversation.